inconsistent-dg/AC-Modding/README.md

 # Yo waddup!
 [**ac-modding.com**](https://ac-modding.com/) is a website for anything that has to do with, you guessed it, Animal Crossing modding.

-This was primarily made, since I felt a lack of a central source of information made it too intimidating to get into, when in reality it isn't that hard.
+Despite me having a *moddable* switch, I didn't know what could be done with it until I saw treasure islands.
+These islands have most, if not all items in the game for people to take.
+I ran ACNH giveaways, and obviously getting items legit (even when trading) takes a long time.
+So I learned how to mod my switch, save edit with NHSE, and make a treasure island to help out people just starting with the game, or even people who've been playing for months and don't have the last piece to their puzzle.
+So now, with this newfound information, I can help out the people trying to do the same thing.

-It was also made to help out the googlers, typing in things like "how to make a treasure island", "how to install animal crossing mods", and things of that sort.
+This will also help out the googlers, typing in things like "how to make a treasure island", "how to install animal crossing mods", and things of that sort.
+Both of the things just mentioned will be on the site later.

 # **This site is not finished yet.
 I want to add everything in at once, but I will most likely go through one game at a time, starting from New Horizons, down to the OG title.**